rsksmart/devportal-1.0/_rsk/node/troubleshooting.md

 `java -cp rsk-core-<VERSION>.jar co.rsk.cli.tools.RewindBlocks 1000000`

-It removes the blocks with number 1000001 or higher
+The above command removes the blocks with number 1000001 or higher.